tastejs/awesome-app-ideas/README.md

 ### Stock Portfolio Tracker

+### Sunscreen Application Reminder Application

+App that reminds the user to reapply sunscreen every 2 hours when outdoors.

 ### Surf App

 Let the user register his location and then give reports showing which beaches are the best to surf in the next days.
 It's a good oportunity to use weather API's for something more specific.